Chocolate toxicity calculator – quick reference in case of emergency

 Chocolate toxicity for dogs across all dog sizes and types of chocolate

 The tables behind the data in the images above follow – I’ve shaded the danger areas as red and the high-caution areas as yellow for quick reference.
-Please note that extreme caution should always be taken we advise to err on the side of being overly cautious and calling your vet regardless of what these charts or any other toxicity calculator shows
+Please note that extreme caution should always be taken.
+We advise erring on the side of being overly cautious and calling your vet regardless of what these charts or any other toxicity calculator show.

 1oz / 28g | 2oz / 56g | 3oz / 85g | 4oz / 113g | <<- Cocoa powder consumed | ||